All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 On a cost-per-result basis, compounded injectable semaglutide is dramatically more cost-effective than either brand option.

-If cost is your biggest barrier to starting semaglutide, you are not alone.
+If cost is your biggest barrier to starting semaglutide, you aren't alone.
 Most of our patients come to us specifically because brand pricing is out of reach.
 Our compounded semaglutide program offers physician-supervised treatment at a fraction of brand costs, with transparent pricing and no hidden fees.

 Take our free online assessment.
 A physician will review your information, discuss your options (including oral vs. injectable), and recommend the most effective and affordable path forward for your situation.